 There is a basic level of care that needs to be taken when rearing or looking after any animal.

-So in the case of turkeys , the care you give from the moment they are born will determine the quality of bird you will rear.
+In the case of turkeys the care you give from the moment they are born will determine the quality of bird you will rear.

 Fintan’s Top Tips for care in the early stages of rearing are:

 1) It is all in the breeding!
-You need to choose carefully what breed of turkey you are getting especially if rearing outdoors etc. talk to your supplier and build a relationship with them.
+You need to carefully choose the breed of turkey you are getting especially if rearing outdoors etc. Talk to your supplier and build a relationship with them.

 2) Like with human babies, a turkey baby chick (poult) needs to be kept very warm and cosy in the early days.

-A level temperature of about 30oc is required to maintain the flock.
-As the weeks progress, you can reduce these temperature to about 25oc after 4 weeks and then to about 20oc for the remainder of their rearing.
+A level temperature of about 30°c is required to maintain the flock.
+As the weeks progress, you can reduce these temperature to about 25°c after 4 weeks and then to about 20°c for the remainder of their rearing.

-4) Try to give your turkeys as much space as possible in their coop, shed etc. The more room the turkey have the more comfortable they are and the better they will thrive and grow.
+4) Try to give your turkeys as much space as possible in their coop, shed, etc. The more room the turkeys have the more comfortable they are and the better they will thrive and grow.